AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install_pixi.rst

-Due to royalty issues with use of Anaconda, Inc. conda packages (which GSAS-II does not use; GSAS-II only uses conda-forge packages, which are non-proprietary), some sites are encouraging use of `pixi
+Due to royalty issues with use of Anaconda, Inc. conda packages (which GSAS-II does not use; GSAS-II only uses conda-forge packages, which are non-proprietary).
+Some sites are encouraging use of `pixi
 <https://pixi.sh>`_, rather than
 conda.
 The pixi installer can be used directly after downloading GSAS-II from the GitHub site.
 The pixi program makes installation of